jimratliff/GenoMac-user/0_TODOs.md

 - ✅ Why does GenoMac-system scripts/settings have a file from GenoMac-user!?!?!?!? 🤪
   - ✅ interactive_ask_initial_questions.sh
     - ✅ DELETED
-- ❑ Integrate `just` as a a partial replacement for `make`, except that `make` is required until after `just` is installed by Homebrew.
-  - However, read “§ [Shell Completion Scripts](https://github.com/casey/just#shell-completion-scripts)” from just’s README

 ############### GenoMac-user
 - ✅ Renamimg 0_initialize_me.sh to 0_initialize_me_first.sh
   - ✅ Rename the function itself